 Lift is the push that lets something move up.
 It is the force that is the opposite of weight.
-Everything that flies must have lift.
+Everything that flies must have a lift.
 For an aircraft to move upward, it must have more lift than weight.
 A hot air balloon has lift because the hot air inside is lighter than the air around it.
 Hot air rises and carries the balloon with it.
 A helicopter’s lift comes from the rotor blades at the top of the helicopter.
 Their motion through the air moves the helicopter upward.
 Lift for an airplane comes from its wings.
 An airfoil shape is especially good at producing lift.

 How Do an Airplane’s Wings Provide Lift?

 The shape of an airplane’s wings is what makes it able to fly.
 Airplanes’ wings are curved on top and flatter on the bottom.
-That shape makes air flow over the top faster than under the bottom.
+That shape makes airflow over the top faster than under the bottom.
 So, less air pressure is on top of the wing.
-This condition makes the wing, and the airplane it’s attached to, move up.
+This condition makes the wing, and the airplane it’s attached, move up.
 Using curves to change air pressure is a trick used on many aircraft.
 Helicopter rotor blades use this trick.
 Lift for kites also comes from a curved shape.
 Even sailboats use this concept.
 A boat’s sail is like a wing.
 That’s what makes the sailboat move.
 As an object moves through the air, it pushes aside air molecules.